apache/openserverless-site/content/en/docs/installation/prereq/server/generic/_index.md

 ---
 title: SSH and Sudo
+description: General prerequisites to install OpenServerless
+weight: 10
 ---
-# Configure a generic Linux server to install Nuvolaris
+## Configure a generic Linux server to install OpenServerless

 If you have access to a generic Linux server, to be able to install Nuvolaris it needs to: